 An Indian festival would not be complete without the lighting of a Diya.
 Throughout the festive season, numerous diyas are lit to keep up with the festive radiance.
 If you want to set an ordinary clay Diya with some quirkiness, you can

 Opt for traditional or modern designer candle stands to place diyas on.
-Or opt for a traditional crafted metallic or clay Diya.
+Or opt for a conventional crafted metallic or clay Diya.
 You can also place them only at the doorways and puja area.
 As they're distinctive in shape and design, have a few of them placed appropriately.

 Or, instead of choosing the commonly used simple clay diyas, you can use diyas such as tulsi vase-shaped diyas, hanging lantern clay diyas, Kutchi clay Diyas, or pot-shaped clay Diyas.